 Then see if the needle is stuck in the bobbin area.
 Remove the bobbin case and turn the hand wheel.
 You will be able to see if this is the case.
 You can try to replace the bobbin case.

-If all else fails deduce that maybe something is broken inside the machine.
+If all else fails deduce that maybe something is wrong inside the machine.

 What to do if – no stitch is forming at all